ZewoGraveyard/Examples/README.md

 ## Todo

-**Todo** is a web API that let's you manage your to-dos.
-It talks JSON.
+**Todo** is a web aplication that let's you manage your to-dos.

+### Instructions

+- Install all dependencies
+- Run `swift build`
+- Copy the executable to the example root directory `cp .build/debug/Todo Todo`
+- Run the application `./Todo`

 ## Community